 The preselectors of the two ports are different.
-The left port's preselector is simlple, while the one in the right port is complicated.
+The left port's preselector is simlple (for KC908U/V/W the left port does not support receiving), while the one in the right port is complicated.
 The pic below shows the composition of the preselectors.

-3. Measurement mode introduction
+3. Measurement modes introduction

-This part will introduce the measurement mode and the basic measurement logic of KC908.
+This part will introduce the measurement mode and the basic measuring logic of KC908.
 To know the difference between modes and choose one to get right result.